Azure, six lions rampant Or, 3, 2 and 1.

 Bearer: Artillery Combat School of the Swedish Army.

-Arms painted by me, highlighted with lights and shadows, outlined in Sable, with a pointed external shape and with a freehand finish.
+Coat of arms depicted by me, highlighted with lights and shadows, contoured in Sable, with a pointed external shape and with a freehand finish.

-Blazon keywords: Gules, Argent, Two, Three, Chevronel, In chief, Mullet and Motto.
+Blazon keywords: Gules, Argent, Two, Three, Chevronel, In chief and Mullet.

 Style keywords: Outlined in sable, Illuminated, Pointed and Freehand.